n8layman/airtabler/readme.md

 ### `air_dump(base_id, metadata, ...)`

-Exports all data from a base to an R object (not CSV files).
+Exports all data from a base to an R object.

 Parameters: